pingcap/docs-cn/br/backup-and-restore-tool.md

 br restore full \
     --pd "${PDIP}:2379" \
     --storage "local:///tmp/backup" \
-    --concurrency 128 \
+    --ratelimit 128 \
     --log-file restorefull.log
 ```

 Explanations for some options in the above command are as follows:

-* `--concurrency`: specifies how many sub-tasks can be performed concurrently in a restoration operation.
+* `--ratelimit`: specifies the maximum speed at which a restoration operation is performed (MiB/s) on each TiKV node.
 * `--log-file`: specifies writing the BR log to the `restorefull.log` file.

 A progress bar is displayed in the terminal during the restoration.
 When the progress bar advances to 100%, the restoration is complete.
 Then the BR also checks the backup data to ensure data safety.